 What I can also say is that I am grateful that I dared to onboard two seasoned and experienced shareholders-capitalist, with one even having maintained high management positions in public companies, because they helped the others and me design a better structure for the company that is a win-win-win for the team, shareholders and the other stakeholders.
 My first design of TDG was in essence too social-capitalistic, because it would have asked too much of shareholders and the team, while also giving me end-responsibility in all areas within all companies for much longer.

-Even though that would have given the company the chance to give even more to the stakeholders, having the discussions with the team made me realize that I needed to put my own ego away and accept that without the change of giving investors and team members the chance to invest and work with more direct “skin in the game” it will become more difficult to take the company to the global level.
+Even though that would have given the company the chance to give even more to the stakeholders, having the discussions with the team made me realize that I needed to put my own ego aside and accept that without the change of giving investors and team members the chance to invest and work with more direct “skin in the game” it will become more difficult to take the company to the global level.
 Having never build a global company I already have it difficult, so to go make it even more difficult was not an effective thing to do.

 To go back on the topic I started this blog with, to drive change within a startup or scale-up there needs to be one person who could “stop the shenanigans of the majority”, be protective of the vision and have the power to also drive change to project the vision in real life, or drive change within the company to salvage the vision.
 For an established (multinational) the need for such a person may become obsolete, however, I think this is only true when the vision of the company gets integrated within the culture of the company and all new team members will start protecting that vision by themselves.